gavinsimpson/au-viborg-mixed-modelling-course/README.md

 ## Compulsory programme

 Active participation in the course including attendance at lectures and completion of computer-based classes and exercises.
 Completion of short, computer-based assessments testing their understanding of a topic and the practical skills taught.
-For credit, students must complete a data analysis exercise to be submitted one week after the end of the course (23rd August).

 ## Course content